 Who doesn’t covet a clever literary tote to carry all of their new purchases?
 We dare you to leave this popular Asheville bookstore empty-handed.

-If you are looking for rarer and used books, Malaprop’s has a sister bookstore, Downtown Books & News (DBN).
-Keep scrolling for the juicy details…
+If you are looking for rarer and used bookstores in Asheville, Malaprop’s has a sister shop, Downtown Books & News (DBN).
+Keep reading for the details…